-171. Intrinsically linked to prosperity and economic growth, healthy marine and freshwater ecosystems have gained high-level global and national attention as critical to sustaining life on earth.
-It is globally recognized that transboundary marine and freshwater systems underpin and connect ecosystems, human health, and key economic sectors.
-It is therefore imperative that countries work in a coordinated fashion towards actions that will secure a healthy environment for present and future generations.
-At the same time, national and localized planning strategies are increasingly mainstreaming sustainable use of these ecosystems into development strategies to ensure they continue to provide valuable services, including food security, potable water, recreation opportunities and carbon sequestration, all of which contribute to GDP, livelihoods, improved quality of life and business development.

-172. Essential to addressing the multifacetted threats to transboundary freshwater and marine ecosystems is the need for multinational cooperation supported by regional organisations, such as transboundary organisations, commissions and, where appropriate, regional economic commissions.
-These regional institutions need to function as hubs for harnessing, coordinating and channeling political and economic interests from both public and private sectors.
-Further, while they will be instrumental in catalyzing national policy processes, regional harmonisation, stimulating essential infrastructure investments and safeguarding long term engagement strategies continue to be relevant at local, national and regional level.

-173. Ocean ecosystems are under unprecedented anthropogenic pressures from climate change, acidification, habitat loss, pollution, fishing, shipping, and seabed mining.
-It is estimated that the world's Large Marine Ecosystems represent USD 12 trillion annually in market and nonmarket ecosystem goods and services.
+- 171. Intrinsically linked to prosperity and economic growth, healthy marine and freshwater ecosystems have gained high-level global and national attention as critical to sustaining life on earth.
+Transboundary marine and freshwater systems underpin and connect ecosystems, human health, and key economic sectors.
+It is therefore imperative that countries work in a coordinated fashion to secure a healthy environment for present and future generations.
+At the same time, national and local planning strategies are increasingly mainstreaming sustainable use of these ecosystems into development strategies to ensure they continue to provide valuable services, including food security, potable water, recreation opportunities, and carbon sequestration, all of which contribute to GDP, livelihoods, improved quality of life, and business development. - 172.
+Essential to addressing the multifacetted threats to transboundary freshwater and marine ecosystems is the need for multinational cooperation supported by regional organisations, such as transboundary organisations, commissions and, where appropriate, regional economic commissions.
+These regional institutions need to function as hubs for harnessing, coordinating, and channeling political and economic interests from both public and private sectors. - 173.
+Ocean ecosystems are under unprecedented anthropogenic pressures from climate change, acidification, habitat loss, pollution, fishing, shipping, and seabed mining.
+The world's Large Marine Ecosystems represent roughly USD 12 trillion annually in market and non-market ecosystem goods and services.
 These services include providing livelihoods, food security, climate regulation, shoreline storm protection, carbon sequestration, and recreational opportunities for billions of people.
-However, some of these valuable coastal ecosystems and open oceans lack sustainable governance structures resulting in continued degradation.
+However, some of these valuable coastal ecosystems and open oceans lack sustainable governance structures, resulting in continued degradation.
 Therefore, efforts must be made to ensure the conservation and sustainable management of these valuable coastal ecosystems, including through securing adequate governance structures.
 Many intergovernmental and international organizations effectively manage and govern relevant activities in the ABNJ oceans, including the International Maritime Organization, the International Seabed Authority, and several regional fisheries management organizations established in line with the UN Fish Stocks Agreement.
-Additional coordination and cooperation between these existing organizations would contribute could be beneficial to combat degradation of coastal ecosystems and the open oceans.

-174. Similar to oceans, freshwater ecosystems face daunting threats, including climate change, urbanization and increasing food demand; yet they are also highly valued ecosystems.
-Water is a prerequisite for human and ecosystems survival, underpins many economic activities and is fundamental to achieving most of the SDGs.
-Increasing scarcity in many regions of the world along with pollution of these waters threatens human health and economic development.
-Water is directly interwoven into national economies through the provision of water for human settlements, agriculture, energy via cooling water needs and hydropower.
-Water scarcity events, such as floods and droughts, can become risk multipliers leading to destabilization, violence and migration as well as possible ground for radicalization spurring further conflict on national and regional levels.
+Additional coordination and cooperation between these existing organizations would help combat degradation of coastal ecosystems and the open oceans. - 174.
+Freshwater ecosystems are also highly valued ecosystems that face daunting threats, including climate change, urbanization, and increasing food demand.
+Water is a prerequisite for human and ecosystems survival, underpins many economic activities, and is fundamental to achieving most of the SDGs.
+Increasing scarcity and pollution of these waters in many regions threatens human health and economic development.
+Water is woven into national economies through the provision of water for human settlements, agriculture, energy via cooling water needs, and hydropower.
+Water scarcity events, such as floods and droughts, can become risk multipliers leading to destabilization, violence, and migration as well as possible ground for radicalization spurring further conflict on national and regional levels.